Forrai-Zoltan/forrai-zoltan.github.io/README.md

   - Why worse graphics make for better horror games
   - Learning to Write Series
   - "Literary Magazines and Contests Table"
+  - About Literary Theory
+  - Writing as Magic
+  - The Writer as a person

 ### Tavern